-The applicant and the Code powers applied for
+The Applicant and the Code powers applied for

 - 3.2 On 26 June 2019 we received an application that meets the statutory requirements.
-16 - 3.3 The person seeking Code powers ("the Applicant") is: - Company name: Internetty Ltd - Registered company number: 09157094 - Registered office: Unit 1, 36 Raymond Street, Stoke-On-Trent, ST1 4DP - The Applicant has applied to Ofcom for a direction applying Code powers under section 106(4)(a) and (b) of the Act.
-Namely, for the purposes of the provision by the Applicant of an electronic communications network and for the purposes of the provision by the Applicant of a system of infrastructure which it is making available, or proposing to make available, for use by providers of electronic communications networks for the purposes of the provision by them of their networks.
+16 - 3.3 The person seeking Code powers ("the Applicant") is: - Company name: Vorboss Limited - Registered company number: 05678571 - Registered office: Devonshire House, 60 Goswell Road, London EC1M 7AD - 3.4 The Applicant has applied to Ofcom for a direction applying Code powers under section 106(4)(a) of the Act.
+Namely, for the purposes of the provision by the Applicant of an electronic communications network.